urwithajit9/ClaMP/README.md

     This python script will calculate size and entropy of all files present in given directory and will write these information with file name to a .csv file.

 3. benign-labeling.py
-  This script will take a csv file with MD5 hash as input and it will read all MD5 and will fetch the VirusTotal report on each MD5 and after receiveing and parsing the report will write them to a CSV file path/report.csv.
+  This script will take a csv file with MD5 hash as input and it will read all MD5 and will fetch the VirusTotal report on each MD5 and after receiving and parsing the report will write them to a CSV file path/report.csv.
 The CSV file header will have fields as
     [ID,fileName,MD5hash,Total,Positive,type-TrendMicro,type-F-secure,Scan-Date]